KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/terminology-drift-prevention-notice.md

   produced a parallel figural cascade for the centropic arc; the centropic articulation appears instead as the Logos Continuum.

+- **Cascade-collapse conflation** = distinct cascade-stations become compressed under one umbrella figure-name through popular, theological, or mythic simplification.
+All attributions remain within the same arc; no bifurcal-arc violation occurs.
+The structural problem is collapse of cascade-station distinction within one arc rather than compression of cross-arc principles.
+  Paradigm: Satan (IL₅ Nekron), Devil / diabolos (IL₄ IDL Nyxea), and Lucifer (IL₄ IDL Nyxea) compressed under "the Devil" or "Satan-and-Devil-interchangeably."
+  Distinct from cascade (which is the lawful multi-station articulation that cascade-collapse fails to preserve), from soft conflation (one native figure with cross-band attributions, not multiple distinct figures), and from hard conflation (cross-arc compression, not same-arc compression).

 - **Continuum** = single principle-name with stratum-specific qualifiers.
   Paradigm: the Logos Continuum — Orienting Logos (L₅) / Structuring Logos (L₄) / Christos Incarnate (L₁), with L₃ and L₂ as traversal strata.